pekwm/pekwm/doc/development.md

 purpose.
 It's also considered rude, much like cutting in line.

 If people tell you to read the documentation, they have a good reason to do so.
-If they include an URL that helps you find the info quicker, offer them your firstborn as a payback.
+If they include a URL that helps you find the info quicker, offer them your firstborn as a payback.

 Don't offend anyone.
 They will offend you back two times.